ajaxalex001/picassoai/Readme.md

    - `price (number)`: price of the actuator
    - `stock (number)`: amount of the actuator in inventory
    - `description (string)`: description of actuator shown on the actuator's own product page
-   - `blurb (string)`: short description of actuator shown on products.html'
+   - `blurb (string list)`: a list of attributes to pull from the specifications object for the product page description.
+N/A will be used if the attribute is not found
    - `image (string)`: link to image in the `assets/img/products/` directory
    - `specifications (list)`: list of actuator attributes to be displayed on the products page